orbs-network/pbft-typescript/README.md

 - [V] PBFT.start should work with height
 - [V] TDD trigger once
 - [ ] Cache future messages and consume on each new term
+- [ ] CommitBlock - commit the matching preprepared block in the pbftstorage - not the temp in state (this.CB)

 ## None Blockers
 - [!] suggest block in new-view (inside PP), with proofs from other nodes.
   - [V] PrePrepare Compare given blockHash with the hash of the given block
   - [V] Storage - store payloads